An ant bite happens when an ant bites using its jawbones and mouth to pinch human skin.

 Jack Jumper Ants

 Ant bites typically last for 1-2 days.
-This is the time when the severity is still at its peak, although you could expect that it’s no longer as serious on the second day.
+It is when the severity is still at its peak, although you could expect that it’s no longer as severe on the second day.
 Ant bites take 7-10 days to resolve.

 Ant Bite Treatment